jwedj/ArduinoCrashCourse/README.md

 For those of you who attended, we hope that you had fun and learned a lot!!!
 For those of you who weren't able to attend or have stumbled upon our snazzy repo, we hope that our code/circuits help you with your projects and learning!!!
 Let us know if you have any questions.

-The "Resources" folder contains a text file of all of the links to the community resources listed in the PowerPoint, as well as a few other helpful links.
+The "Resources" file is a list of all of the links to the community resources listed in the PowerPoint, as well as a few other helpful links.

 In the project folders, all wiring diagrams are either a .png or .jpg image.  .ino is the file extension for Arduino IDE projects.